 “There will always be pigeons in books and in museums, but these are effigies and images, dead to all hardships and to all delights.
 Book-pigeons cannot dive out of a cloud to make the deer run for cover, nor clap their wings in thunderous applause of mast-laden woods.
 They know no urge of seasons; they feel no kiss of sun, no lash of wind and weather; they live forever by not living at all.”

 And indeed, the Museum’s passenger pigeons will not, unfortunately, repopulate our skies.
 But they will always be here, for that is the value of museum collections – archives of natural history and silent witness to changes in our world.
 Our collections provide opportunity to study, marvel, contemplate, and learn.
 And although there are no more passenger pigeons in the wild, they can still be found in museums.
-I invite you to The Manitoba Museum to see the last passenger pigeon ever collected in Canada, along with two others, and to reflect on their fate as well as our own place in the world.
+I invite you to the Manitoba Museum and the new Prairies Gallery to see the last passenger pigeon ever collected in Canada, along with one other, and to reflect on their fate as well as our own place in the world.

 If you have any further information on these specimens or others, please contact the Museum.